Skip to main content

 Audible vs Quiet Notifications

-Each escalation path is either Audible or Quiet:
+Each Escalation Path is either Audible or Quiet:

 • Audible paths are designed to wake responders and trigger critical notifications